afk-jisan/invoice-next-js/README.md

 Experience the live application at: [https://invoice-next-js-eight.vercel.app/](https://invoice-next-js-eight.vercel.app/)

-Use the credentials below to log in and explore:
+I will implement the registration a bit later.
+For now use the credentials below to log in and explore the dashboard and the rest of the functionalities:

 - **Email**: `user@nextmail.com`
 - **Password**: `123456`